 The fellowship is a grant to military spouses who want to become certified as an Accredited Financial Counselor®.
-The fellowship covers the enrollment fee, study materials, webinar study sessions and two attempts at the examination, a value of approximately $2000.
+The fellowship covers the AFC registration fee, study materials, webinar review sessions, and up to two attempts at the AFC examination, a value of approximately $2000.

 Who IS eligible for the fellowship?

-Current spouses or surviving spouses of a Uniformed Service member; Army, Navy, Marine Corps, Air Force, Coast Guard, (active duty, National Guard and Reserve, or retirees).
-Also the Commissioned Corps of the Public Health Service and the National Oceanic and Atmospheric Administration are included as eligible.
+Current spouses or surviving spouses of a uniformed service member; Army, Navy, Marine Corps, Air Force, Coast Guard, Space Force (Active Duty, National Guard and Reserve, or retirees) entitled to DEERS card possession or eligibility.
+Also eligible are spouses of those currently serving in the Commissioned Corps of the Public Health Service and the National Oceanic and Atmospheric Administration.